yehudasa/rgw-object-broker/README.md

 ### Step 1: Deploy Gluster-Kubernetes cluster in Google Compute Engine (GCE)
 This step sets up the **External Service Provider** portion of our topology (see [diagram](./docs/Service-Catalog-Published.png)).

-To kick off deployment, run `gk-cluster-deploy/deploy/cluster/gk-up.sh`.
-The script has a number of configurable variables relative to GCE Instance settings.
-They can be found in `deploy/cluster/lib/config.sh`  These can be overridden inline with `gk-up.sh` or as environment variables.
+To kick off deployment, run `gk-cluster-deploy/deploy/cluster/gk-up.sh` The script has a number of configurable variables relative to GCE Instance settings They can be found in `deploy/cluster/lib/config.sh`  These can be overridden inline with `gk-up.sh` or as environment variables.
 To run the script with out pausing run`gk-up.sh -y`.

-Runtime takes around 5 to 10 minutes.
+Runtime takes around 5 to 10 minutes
 Go get some coffee.

-Alternatively, you can manually deploy the GCE portion by following [these instuctions](//TODO).  // TODO
+Alternatively, you can manually deploy the GCE portion by following [these instuctions](//TODO) // TODO

 When deployment completes, commands to ssh into the master node and the URL of the CNS Object Broker will be output. **Note the URL and PORT.**